A Federal Direct Unsubsidized Loan is available to you through the William D. Ford Federal Direct Loan Program. It isn’t based on your financial need.

 The total amount that you can borrow in a Federal Direct Unsubsidized Loan cannot exceed your Estimated Cost of Attendance minus other aid received.
 In addition, the total Federal Direct Subsidized Loan and Federal Direct Unsubsidized Loan cannot exceed your annual maximum loan limit.

-The interest rate on Federal Direct Unsubsidized Loans borrowed by undergraduate students between July 1, 2018 and June 30, 2019 is 5.05%, and the interest rate for graduate and professional students is 6.60%.
-The loan origination fee for loans borrowed between October 1, 2018 and September 30, 2019 is 1.062%, and is deducted from your loan at the time of disbursement.
+The interest rate on loans borrowed by undergraduate students between July 1, 2020 and June 30, 2021 is 2.75%, and the interest rate for graduate students is 4.30%.
+The loan origination fee for loans borrowed between October 1, 2019 and September 30, 2020 is 1.059%, and is deducted from your loan at the time of disbursement.
+The loan origination fee for loans borrowed after October 1, 2020 and before September 30, 2021 will be 1.057%, and will be deducted from your loan at time of disbursement.

 You’re charged interest on this loan from the time the loan is disbursed until it is paid in full.
 If the interest is allowed to accumulate, the interest will be added to the principal amount of the loan and increase the amount to be repaid.